jahudka/mdarea/README.md

  - `editor.setValue(value)`

    Sets the editor contents.
-Same as `editor.getElement().value = value`.
+Use this instead of `editor.getElement().value = value`, otherwise undo history will break!

  - `editor.destroy()`

    Destroys the editor instance.
-This will unbind the keydown event handler and nullify all references to objects which might keep the editor in memory including the active textarea element.
+This will unbind all event handlers and nullify all references to objects which might keep the editor in memory including the active textarea element.
 Remember to clear the reference to the editor instance that you kept until calling the